 We at Sri Sai Ram Engineering College are committed to empower our students not only to excel academically but also imbibe essential values, enabling them to become exemplary global citizens.
 We build a better nation by fostering excellence and innovative practices in Engineering, Technology and Management Education.
 We are dedicated to consistently enhancing our systems, infrastructure and services to meet the needs and expectations of all our stakeholders for sustainable growth

-DEPARTMENT OF ELECTRONICS, INSTRUMENTATION & CONTROL ENGINEERING
+DEPARTMENT OF ELECTRONICS & INSTRUMENTATION ENGINEERING

-To Pioneer in Providing Technical Education and to develop competent Engineers who are technically proficient in the field of Electronics, Instrumentation and Control Engineering, ethically stronger contributing to the growth of Society and Nation.
+To Impart technical Education and to develop competent Electronics and Instrumentation Engineers with exemplary personality who will be technically proficient and ethically strong leading to the growth of society and nation.